 2. This Church acknowledges that Jesus Christ is the head of the Church and commits itself to carry out its mission, ministry and decisions in submission and obedience to His authority.

 3. This Church acknowledges and celebrates its foundation and the history of all three major branches of the modern church: Catholic, Protestant, and Orthodox.

 4. This Church may, from time to time, select a Spiritual Protector and shall pay homage to the same; however, the selection of a spiritual protector will not imply or express an elevation of the protector’s church over any other church body.
 We also hereby ordain that all members of this Church shall render the proper respect to all Christian churches and their lawful clerics and leaders, and will never seek to cause division or schism in this Church due to theological differences between the various churches and their congregations.
 We also give grateful thanks to the churches that have assisted this Church in its time of need.

-5. This Church may adopt or terminate its official affiliation with any Spiritual Protector, ministry association or organization at a Special Meeting by a two-thirds majority of the Board.
-(Chapter 6)
+5. This Church Board may adopt or terminate its official affiliation with any Spiritual Protector, ministry association or organization at anytime.
+(See Chapter 6)

 6. This Church shall always retain title to its property and all assets regardless of any decision to affiliate or terminate its official relationship with any Spiritual Protector, ministry association or organization.

 7. This Church may choose to terminate its own existence or merge with another Church by authorization of the Chairman of the Church Board.